The Dignity of Giving

-This June, a week-long conference on the life and work of Joseph Wresinski was held in the Cerisy-la-Salle International Cultural Centre, Normandy, France.
+In June 2017, a week-long conference on the life and work of ATD Fourth World’s founder, Joseph Wresinski, was held in the Cerisy-la-Salle International Cultural Centre, Normandy, France.
 One of the topics addressed there was “Violence and giving – rethinking human relationships”.
-Moraene Roberts, an activist with ATD Fourth World in the UK, addressed this topic in a short film that was shown at the conference.
+Moraene Roberts, an activist with ATD Fourth World UK, addressed this topic in a short film that was shown at the conference.
+The transcript is below.